Just-Weeb/ElDewrito-Discord-Chat-Bridge/README.md

 ##########################  Config  ###################################
 ```

 Once connected your discord channel will be linked with the Eldewrito server chat.
-You can also run any of the following commands below by prefacing them with '!'.
-For example:
+Everything in this channel will be sent to the ed server chat and vise versa.
+You can also manage your eldewrito server with any of the following commands below by prefacing them with '!'.
+Bear in mind anyone with access to the discord channel will have access to these commands.
+Enjoy!

+Example:

 !server.listplayers

-Enjoy!

 ## Sample commands:
 ```Server.AddBan - Adds to the ban list (does NOT kick anyone)